vaishakbelle/vaishakbelle.github.io/about.md

 <!-- **Research theme:** intersection of **machine learning** and **logic**, in service of the science and technology of **artificial intelligence**.
  -->

 **Very brief bio:** *Dr Vaishak Belle is Reader at the University of Edinburgh, an Alan Turing Fellow, and a Royal Society University Research Fellow.
 He has made a career out of doing research on the science and technology of AI.
 He has published over 70 articles, won best paper awards, and consulted with banks on explainability.
-As PI and CoI, he has secured a grant income of close 8 million pounds.*
+As PI and CoI, he has secured a grant income of close to 8 million pounds.*

 **Brief bio:** *Dr Vaishak Belle is a Chancellor’s Fellow and Reader at the School of Informatics, University of Edinburgh.
 He is an Alan Turing Institute Faculty Fellow, a Royal Society University Research Fellow, and a member of the RSE (Royal Society of Edinburgh) Young Academy of Scotland.*